AdobeDocs/campaign-web.it-IT/help/v8/content/create-email-content.md

    >[!NOTE]
    >
    >L’impilamento delle colonne non è compatibile con tutti i programmi e-mail.
-Se non è supportato, le colonne non verranno sovrapposte.
+Se non è supportato, le colonne non vengono sovrapposte.

    <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->